cfpb/development/code-reviews.md

 ### For code reviewers

+- Review the code, make comments, or and/or merge within 1 week of being assigned a pull request.
 - Understand why the code is necessary (bug, user experience, refactoring)
 - Seek to understand the author's perspective.
 - Clearly communicate which ideas you feel strongly about and those you don't.